caseyg/awesome/TOPICS.md

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

-*   [michael/editable-website](https://github.com/michael/editable-website) - A SvelteKit template for building CMS-free editable websites
+*   [michael/editable-website](https://github.com/michael/editable-website) - CMS-free in-place editable websites with Svelte

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.